IvoNet/angular-ivonet-couchdb/README.md

 Please look at the example/index.html and try stuff out.
 Just open it in a browser and start having fun.

-Or look at the unit tests
+Or look at the unit tests (in progress)

+Have a look at the couch_db folder...

 ## Test